Lemba people: Sacred ngoma

 The Lemba did not touch the ngoma because they considered it an intensely sacred object.
 It was carried by poles which were inserted into rings which were attached to each side of the ngoma.
 The only members of the tribe who were permitted to approach it were the male members of its hereditary priesthood because it was their responsibility to guard it.
 Other Lemba feared that if they ever touched it, they would be "struck down by the fire of God" which would erupt from the object.
 The Lemba continue to regard the ngoma as the sacred Ark.

-Jewish and Islamic links
+Links to Judaism

 Many pre-modern Lemba beliefs and practices have been tentatively linked to Abrahamic religions.
 Ebrahim Moosa wrote that, "Historians of religion have found among the Lemba certain religious and cultural practices which unmistakably resemble Middle Eastern rituals, and there are reflections of Hebrew and Arabic in their language."

 According to Rudo Mathivha, a Lemba of South Africa, practices and beliefs which are related to Judaism include the following: